TylerLK13/Comm255AIGen/README.md

 # Comm255AIGen

+HOW TO VIEW THE WEBSITE LOCALLY:

+1: Download all the code
-Open the 'index' html file to view the website
+2: Open the 'index' html file